OSU-NLP-Group/SeeActChromeExtension/README.md

 then download/run SeeAct).
 It also allows them to use their own login sessions (since it runs in their existing Chrome window/tab rather than in a separate/playwright-created browser window).

-TODO before chrome-web-store submission: from chrome_web_store_submission_materials folder, move the user_manual.md, privacy_policy.md, and rail_a_eula.pdf files to a chrome_extension folder in the main branch of OSU-NLP-Group/SeeAct repo
+TODO before chrome-web-store submission: copy the user_manual.md, privacy_policy.pdf, and rail_a_eula.pdf files to a chrome_extension folder in the main branch of OSU-NLP-Group/SeeAct repo

 # Setup